 Here’s a video on making a cheaper wooden dummy with a pvc inside…

-What are some key things to bear in mind when making a dummy?
+What to keep in mind when making a Wing Chun dummy yourself?

 There are two kinds of dummies that can be made.
 The one you will see the most, is a mook jong that is up against the wall.
 The second one, however, is a mook jong that is on a stand, held down by something like a couple of sandbags.
 For first timers, it is recommended that you make a dummy that goes against the wall.